This Ancestor of SF Beer Week is Alive and WelL

 Brute Cocktail Guava, Pineapple, and Mango Brut Imperial IPA

 Queen of the Underground (blend of barrel-aged Old Thunderpussy and sour beer

 Giant Killer Milk Stout Robots-Imperial Milk Stout on Nitro

 Monk’s Blood w/ Raspberries and Belgian Chocolate

 Hop 9 from Outer Space West Coast Triple IPA

 Smog Monster Double Hazy Smoked IPA (21A/Magnolia Collab)

 Each location opens around midday (check their websites) so you can drop by any time during SF Beer Week… or after.

-Explore Beer By BART: Use our list of some of the San Francisco Bay Area’s best beer places with detailed transit info, so you can get out there to enjoy without driving.
+Explore Beer By BART: Use our list of some of the San Francisco Bay Area’s best beer places and their related transit info, so you can get out there to enjoy without driving.